trapexit/mergerfs/mkdocs/docs/config/fuse_msg_size.md

 On kernels before v4.20 the option has no effect.
 On kernels between v4.20 and v6.13 the max value is 256.
 On kernels >= v6.13 the maximum value is 65535.

-Since page size can differ between systems mergerfs can take a value in bytes and will convert it to the proper number of pages (rounded up).

 NOTE: If you intend to enable `cache.files` you should also set [readahead](readahead.md) to match `fuse_msg_size`.